lorddlazaro/Seight/README.md

 # Seight
-An Image Processing System using OpenCV that Automates the measurement of a rice crops Height and Tiller Count
+An Image Processing System using OpenCV that Automates the measurement of a rice crop's Height and Tiller Count

 README WIP